 The same is true in networking.
 Networking groups all have their own personality based on the people that make up the group.
 No matter what the mission statement says on the website or what your best friend says about it being “the best networking group in town”, YOU need to be the judge for yourself.
 Only by going to a couple of meetings, talking to the members, and experiencing what the group is like firsthand can you determine if it is the right fit for you and your business.

 Sometimes you get what you pay for, sometimes, you don’t.

 I’ve bought cheap shoes because they were cute and matched a particular outfit – only to have them fall apart after wearing them only a few times.
 I’ve also spent beaucoup bucks on what I thought were “good shoes” and the heel breaks, the insole tears or the soles wear out too quickly.

 Networking groups can be that way, too.
 Just because a group is “free” and doesn’t charge a membership fee, doesn’t mean it’s a good deal.
 And vice versa.
 Just because a group charges hundreds of dollars to join, doesn’t mean it’s any better than those that don’t.
 Be sure that your investment is a good one by weighing the financial costs and the benefits of membership for your business.

 Even if they fit, it doesn’t mean you really need them.

-You’re browsing and find these killer, purple pumps.
+You’re browsing and finding this killer purple pumps.
 You already have 3 pairs of purple heels at home.
-You try them on any way and they fit like a dream.
+You try them on anyway and they fit like a dream.
 Ahhhh.
-And, so you buy them.
-They join the other purple shoes in your shoe collection and get to see the light of day about once a year because there are just so many other shoes you have to get to.
+And, so, you buy them.
+They join the other purple shoes in your shoe collection and see the light of day about once a year because there are so many other shoes you have to get to.

 What do you look for when you’re shopping for a networking group?